Why You Should Care About Myopia

 - Orthokeratology treatment can decelerate myopia progression.

 Myopia Management in Ohio for Your Child

-Contact Myopia Management Center At Professional Vision Care if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
+Contact Myopia Management Clinic At Professional Vision Care if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
 Any of our great doctors at Professional VisionCarewill conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.

 We offer myopia management to children from Lewis Center,Westerville, Johnstown, Northeast Columbus, and throughout Ohio.